VOLTTRON/volttron/services/core/ForwardHistorian/README.rst

         #       "destination-vip": "ipc://@/home/volttron/.volttron/run/vip.socket"
         #       "destination-vip": "tcp://127.0.0.1:22916"
         "destination-vip": "tcp://<ip address>:<port>"

-        # destination-serverkey
-        #   Required.
-The destination instance's publickey.
-This can be
-        #   retrieved either through the command:
-        #       vctl auth serverkey
-        #   Or if the web is enabled on the destination through the browser at:
-        #       http(s)://hostaddress:port/discovery/
-        "destination-serverkey": null,

         # required_target_agents
         #   Allows checking on the remote instance to verify peer identtites